norsk-gjeldsinformasjon/api-docs/docs/explanation/consent.md

 ### <a name="consent-events"></a> I need to be notified about changes as they happen

 You can also be notified about changes to consents as they happen by subscribing to Consent Feed API.
-See the [OpenAPI](../reference/openapi.md) reference for more information.
+See [How do I get notified about changes to consents](../howto/events-consent.md) and the [OpenAPI](../reference/openapi.md) reference for more information.

 ## Inactive or expired consents